News Photos, Video and Broadcast

 - Journalists must obtain prior permission in order to film or photograph in any interior spaces on university property.
-This includes administration and office buildings, classrooms, laboratories and dining facilities.
+This includes administration and office buildings, classrooms, laboratories, libraries and dining facilities.

-- Journalists are discouraged from doing “person-on-the-street” interviews at Stanford without assistance from Stanford Media Relations.
+- Journalists may not conduct “person-on-the-street” interviews at Stanford without assistance from Media Relations.
 Such interviews, including approaching students, faculty and staff members, are allowed only in White Plaza.

 - Journalists working at Stanford are expected to carry appropriate credentials and should be prepared to produce them upon request by university staff.

 Photographs related to recent press releases can be found at http://newsphotos.stanford.edu.
-To obtain other photographs of Stanford individuals and events for publication in news media, as well as books and journals, please contact the News Service Library at firstname.lastname@example.org or (650) 725-1943.
+To obtain other photographs of Stanford individuals and events for publication in news media, books and journals, please contact the News Service Library at firstname.lastname@example.org or 650-725-1943.

 News Service photo policy

-Photographs provided by the Stanford News Service are to be used – with appropriate credit – for editorial purposes only.
-Flopping, altering or otherwise embellishing these photos in any way that changes the photographs’ editorial content is prohibited.
+Photographs provided by the Stanford News Service are to be used, with appropriate credit, for editorial purposes only.
+Flopping, altering or otherwise embellishing the photos in any way that changes the photographs’ editorial content is prohibited.
 Images provided for Web use must be resized to low resolution.
 Permission is for one-time use only.
 Supplied image files must be deleted after use.

 Filming of b-roll, especially of the Main Quadrangle and other iconic areas of the university, is prohibited for privacy reasons and to avoid disruption of academic, research or residential life.
-Members of the media may request directions to download high-quality, university-produced b-roll of the Main Quadrangle and other iconic areas by contacting Gordon Gurley of Stanford Video at email@example.com
+Members of the media may request access to download high-quality, university-produced b-roll of the campus by contacting Gordon Gurley of Stanford Video at email@example.com.

 Stanford has broadcast studio facilities available to the news media on a first-come, first-served basis for interviewing faculty and staff.
-We have the capacity to transmit by VYVX fiber optic for television and by ISDN for radio for live broadcast feeds.
-For more information contact Stanford Video at (650) 725-0697.
+We have the capacity to transmit by the LTN Global Network for television and by ISDN and IP for radio for live broadcast feeds.
+For more information contact Stanford Video at 650-725-4872.